christian-korneck/flamenco-temp1/FEATURES.md

 - [ ] Remove `doneChan` field from `Worker` struct, and the handling of it.
 Its intended use overlaps with the global context.
 - [ ] Change default location for writing files (sqlite database, credentials file) from "current working directory" to a platform-specific location in the user's home directory (`~/.local/flamenco3/worker` on Linux, `%APPDATA%\Blender Foundation\Flamenco3` on Windows, etc.).
 - [ ] Allow merging config files (load global from current working directory, merge with local from dir mentioned above).
+- [ ] Keep retrying to register at Manager.
+Currently registration failure is a fatal error; it should be retried just like sign-on failures.

 ## Both